interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ![Interledger model](../0001-interledger-architecture/assets/interledger-architecture-layers.png)

-Interledger protocol interfaces on one side to the higher level end-to-end protocols and on the other side to the local ledger protocol.
+The interledger protocol interfaces on one side to the higher level end-to-end protocols and on the other side to the local ledger protocol.
 In this context a "ledger" may be a small ledger owned by an individual or organization or a large public ledger such as Bitcoin.

 ### Model of Operation

-The model of operation for transmitting funds from one application program to another is illustrated by the following scenario:
+The model of operation for transmitting funds from one application to another is illustrated by the following scenario:

-> We suppose that this payment will involve one intermediate connector.
+> We suppose the source and destination hold accounts on different ledgers connected by a single connector.

-> The sending application program chooses an amount and calls on its local interledger module to send that amount as a payment and passes the destination address and other parameters as arguments of the call.
+> The sending application chooses an amount and calls on its local interledger module to send that amount as a payment and passes the destination address and other parameters as arguments of the call.

 > The interledger module prepares an ILP header and attaches the data to it.
-The interledger module determines a destination account on the local ledger for this interledger address, in this case it is the account of a connector.
+The interledger module determines a destination account on the local ledger for this interledger address.
+In this case it is the account of a connector.

 > It passes the chosen amount and the local destination account to the local ledger interface.

 > The local ledger interface creates a local ledger transfer, then authorizes this transfer on the local ledger.

 > The transfer arrives at a connector host via the local ledger interface.
-The local ledger interface extracts the ILP header and turns it over to the interledger module.
+The local ledger interface extracts the ILP header and turns it over to the connector's interledger module.
 The interledger module determines from the interledger address that the payment is to be forwarded to another account in a second ledger.
-The interledger module converts the amount according to its locally available liquidity and determines the local ledger account corresponding to the destination host.
-It calls on the local ledger interface for that ledger to send the transfer.
+The interledger module converts the amount according to its locally available liquidity and determines the local account on the other ledger corresponding to the destination host.
+It calls on the local ledger interface for the destination ledger to send the transfer.

 > This local ledger interface creates a local ledger transfer and authorizes it.

 > At the destination host the ILP header is extracted by the local ledger interface and handed to the interledger module.

-> The interledger module determines that the payment is for an application program in this host.
-It passes the data to the application program, passing the source address and other parameters as results of the call.
+> The interledger module determines that the payment is for an application in this host.
+It passes the data to the application, passing the source address and other parameters as results of the call.

     Application                                          Application
-    Program                                                   Program
            \                                                /
       Interledger Module   Interledger Module   Interledger Module
               \                 /       \                /
               LLI-1          LLI-1      LLI-2         LLI-2